thinkbeforecoding/Fargo/readme.md

 bind: ('a -> Arg<'b>) -> Arg<'a> -> Arg<'b>
 ```

-The use of `bind` directly is discouraged, prefere the computation expression:
+The use of `bind` directly is discouraged, prefer the computation expression:

 ```fsharp
 type FileCmd = Load | Save